Reciprocity maps with restricted ramification: Continuous cohomology

 If $A \in \D_{\La,G}$, then $A$ is a direct limit of its finite $\La[G]$-submodules $A_{\alpha}$, and we have

 We endow $H^i(G,A)$ with the discrete topology, under which it is an object of $\D_{\La}$.
 This of course agrees with the subquotient topology from $C^i(G,A)$, where we view $H^i(G,A)$ as $Z^i(G,A)/B^i(G,A)$.
-The compact case requires a bit more work, and the result is found in the following statement.
+The result in the compact case is found in the following statement, the proof of which employs Lemma \ref{mapscomp}.

 \begin{proposition} Assume that $H^i(G,M)$ is finite for every finite $\Z[P^{-1}][G]$-module $M$ and every $i \ge 0$, where $P$ is a set of primes of $\Z$ that act invertibly on $\Lambda$.
 Suppose that $T \in \C_{\La,G}$, and write $T = \invlim{} T_{\alpha}$ for some finite $\La[G]$-module quotients $T_{\alpha}$.
 Then the natural map